Animal Assisted Counseling of Colorado

 In 2006, Carri was recognized by 9NEWS and the Denver Post for her work in establishing the B.A.R.K.
 Program, a collaborative program between the Denver Dumb Friends League and the Mental Health Center of Denver to enhance youth's coping skills, empathy, and understanding of the humane treatment of animals.
 She also has written articles on animal-assisted therapy for the Rocky Mountain Dog Magazine and the American Mental Health Counselors Association.
 In 2016, Carri was interviewed by the Associated Press for her work with small mammals in therapy, and was also interviewed by the Aurora Sentinel about her private counseling practice.

 She has almost 25 years of clinical experience working within the systems of child protection/welfare, juvenile justice, mental health and the public school system.
 In her work, she has utilized the strength of the human-animal bond while working with a variety of people in a variety of settings.
 She has extensive experience working in the community with high-risk youth and their families.
 Carri is trained and utilizes evidenced based practices to include Cognitive Behavioral Therapy (CBT), Trauma Focused CBT, Motivational Interviewing and principals of Multi-Systemic Therapy.
 Carri is also trained in the Anicare-child treatment model that addresses the assessment and treatment of animal abuse.
 She also co-founded another business, Professional Therapy Dogs of Colorado, in which she trains mental health professionals who are interested in integrating animal-assisted practice into their work.

-She is the proud mother to three canines (Hope, Ranger, and Noah), four guinea pigs (Loaf, Newton, Wiley, and "Little Dude" Seuss), and two rats (Justice and Freedom).
+She is the proud mother to three canines (Hope, Ranger, and Noah), four guinea pigs (Pumpkin, Nugget, Kiera, and "Little Dude" Seuss), and three rats (Decker, Domino, and Blaze).